-- 1. As from [date 6 months after entry into force], all TSOs shall establish pan-European annual summer and winter Generation Adequacy outlooks before 21 May and 21 November of each calendar year respectively, using a common methodology including: - a) the criteria used to define the set of operational scenarios by Responsibility Area, taking into account their probability of occurrence;
+- 1. By [date 12 months after entry into force], all TSOs shall define a common methodology to establish pan-European annual summer and winter Generation Adequacy outlooks including: - a) the criteria used to define the set of operational scenarios by Responsibility Area, taking into account their probability of occurrence;

-- b) the criteria used to combine these operational scenarios by Responsibility Area to build a set of pan-European scenarios, taking into account their probability of occurrence; - c) the methods to assess the Adequacy of each Responsibility Area in accordance with Article 48 taking into account pan-European scenarios; - d) the cross border capacities for exchanges of electricity; and - e) the data to be exchanged between TSOs. - 2.
-ENTSO-E shall adopt the summer and winter outlooks established in accordance with Article 49(1) under the requirement of Article 8(3)(f) of Regulation (EC) N° 714/2009. - 3.
-All TSOs shall monitor the quality of the summer and winter Generation Adequacy outlooks. - 4.
-Whenever all TSOs agree that the quality of the summer and winter Generation Adequacy outlooks is insufficient or an update is necessary for other reasons, all TSOs shall update the common methodology referred to in Article 49(1).
-When updating the methodology, all TSOs shall: - a) collect comments from stakeholders; and - b) deliver answers to stakeholders' comments. - 5.
-All TSOs shall make the methodology, updated in accordance with Article 49(4), available to ENTSO-E. ENTSO-E shall publish the methodology on its website within one week after receiving it. - 6.
-All TSOs shall apply the updated methodology for all subsequent outlooks after publication by ENTSO-E.
+- b) the criteria used to combine these operational scenarios by Responsibility Area to build a set of pan-European scenarios, taking into account their probability of occurrence; - c) the methods to assess the Adequacy of each Responsibility Area in accordance with Article 46 taking into account pan-European scenarios; - d) the cross border capacities for exchanges of electricity; - e) the data to be exchanged between TSOs; and - f) conditions for reviewing the methodology established. - 2.
+All TSOs shall perform pan-European annual summer and winter Generation Adequacy outlooks before 21 May and 21 November of each calendar year respectively. - 3.
+Before the methodology according to Article 49(1) has been approved, all TSOs shall apply the methodology previously adopted by ENTSO-E to fulfil the requirement of Article 8(3)(f) of Regulation (EC) N° 714/2009. - 4.
+ENTSO-E shall adopt the summer and winter outlooks established in accordance with Article 47(2) under the requirement of Article 8(3)(f) of Regulation (EC) N° 714/2009. - 5.
+All TSOs shall monitor the quality of the summer and winter Generation Adequacy outlooks. - 6.
+Whenever all TSOs agree on the basis of the conditions defined in accordance with Article 47(1)(f) that the quality of the summer and winter Generation Adequacy outlooks is insufficient or an update is necessary for other reasons, all TSOs shall update the common methodology referred to in Article 47(1). - 7.
+Before submitting of the methodology for NRA approval, all TSOs shall: - a) collect comments from stakeholders; and - b) deliver answers to stakeholders' comments. - 8.
+All TSOs shall make the approved methodology available to ENTSO-E. ENTSO-E shall publish the methodology on its website within one week after receiving it. - 9.
+All TSOs shall apply the approved methodology for all subsequent outlooks after publication by ENTSO-E.